kihab/f1-app/infrastructure/docker.md

   Runs PostgreSQL 16 (alpine), using a named Docker volume for persistent data, and sets up the correct database, user, and password for the app.
 * **backend:**
   Builds from `../backend`, injects environment variables (including the Postgres connection string), depends on the DB being healthy, and exposes port 3000 for API access.
+* **redis:**
+  Runs Redis 7 (alpine) as an in-memory cache for improving API response times.
+The backend automatically connects to this service for caching frequently accessed data.

 ```yaml
 services: